How do I apply for probate?

 • An affidavit of the applicant in Form P3 (for a simple estate) or Form P4 (for a complex estate).

-• Affidavit(s) of delivery, in Form P9, that confirm that notice of the application was delivered to all persons to whom notice must be given: attach Notice of Proposed Application in Relation to Estate – Form P1.
+• Affidavit(s) of delivery, in Form P9, that confirm that notice of the application was delivered to everyone to whom notice must be given.
+Attach a Notice of Proposed Application in Relation to Estate — Form P1.

 • An affidavit of assets and liabilities from the applicant in Form P10 or Form P11.

-• Two copies of a certificate of wills notice search, which is requested through an Application for Search of Wills Notice Form from the Vital Statistics Agency.
+• Two copies of a certificate of wills notice search, which you get through an Application for Search of Wills Notice Form from the Vital Statistics Agency.

 • Payment of probate fees.

-Additional documents are required to deal with issues relating to the will, dispensing with notice, the executor renouncing their executorship, and various unusual applications.
-The full set of probate forms is on the Ministry of Justice's website.
+You need other documents if you have to deal with issues relating to the will such as dispensing with notice, the executor renouncing their executorship, and various unusual applications.
+The full set of probate forms is on the Government of British Columbia website.